 And yet, his story doesn’t end there.
 He also created the forerunner to this laptop I’m now holding.
 So because of him I’m alive and I have a computer through which I can see and communicate with the world.
 Alan Turing’s contribution to our lives is immeasurable.

 And yet only a handful of years after giving such service to mankind, he was oppressed by the very society that he had worked so hard to preserve.
 He was arrested and oppressed for being gay.

 I’m at a loss for words as I write this.
-I’m at a loss because this great mind, this great man, this genius who saved millions, died because of the oppression and degradations from a homophobic government.
+I’m at a loss because this great mind, this great man, this genius who saved millions, died under the oppression and degradations of a homophobic government.
 Turing, who had hurt no one, and saved millions was sentenced to chemical castration for being gay.
 He committed suicide a few years later.

 So this is how we treat our hero?
 England apologized decades later for “the appalling way he was treated,” but how can that be enough?
 It isn’t and can never be.

 If it wasn’t for this man everything we are and know would not exist.
 Our entire way of life would be exterminated.
 Many of us would never have been born.
 Whole races, whole societies would have been obliterated from history under the Third Reich.

 I’ve wrestled with this Post War atrocity ever since seeing Benedict Cumberbatch’s brilliant portrayal of Alan Turing’s life in The Imitation Game.
 I’ve wrestled with the uncompromising sensibilities of a society that put such importance on its version of propriety that it could not see a hero past its archaic concept of right and wrong.
 And I’ve been enraged by the ongoing homophobia that my son has seen in his own elementary school.
 When will this stop?